Pebble transducers with unary output: Equivalence between -pebble and -marble transducers

 We are now ready to state the main results of this section.

 \begin{theorem} Given a $k$-pebble bimachine, one can build an equivalent $\SST$. \end{theorem}

 The proof is done by induction on $k \ge 0$.
 Consider a bimachine whose external functions are computed by $(k{-}1)$-pebble bimachines.
 By hypothesis, we can compute these functions by $\SSTs$.
-The induction step is achieved by applying the original Lemma \ref{lem:bimoversst}.
+The induction step is shown by Lemma \ref{lem:bimoversst}, which uses new proof techniques.

 \begin{lemma} Given a bimachine with external pebble functions computed by $\SSTs$, one can build an equivalent $\SST$ (with no external functions). \end{lemma}

 \begin{proof}[Proof idea.]
 Let $\trans$ be the $\SST$ computing an external function $\exte$.
 On input $w \in A^+$, the bimachine calls $\exte$ on several positions $1\le i_1 < \cdots < i_{\ell} \le |w|$, which induces executions of $\trans$ on $\omar{w}{i_1}, \dots, \omar{w}{i_\ell}$.
 These executions are very similar: they only differ when reading the marked letter.
 Thus we build an $\SST$ which computes "simultaneously" all these executions, by keeping track of the sum of the values of the registers of $\trans$ along them. \end{proof}